servicetitan/Stl.Fusion/README.md

 | 💰 Single codebase for Blazor WebAssembly, Server, and hybrid | No good alternatives |

-[Lot traceability](https://en.wikipedia.org/wiki/Traceability) is probably the best real-world analogy of how it works:
+[Lot traceability](https://en.wikipedia.org/wiki/Traceability) is probably the best real-world analogy of how this approach works:
 - For every "product" 🥗 ([computed value]), Fusion keeps track of its "recipe" 📝 (function and its arguments), but more importantly, all of its "ingredients" 🥬🥦🍅, i.e. intermediate or "basic" products